marcominerva/ChatGptNet/README.md

 The configuration can be automatically read from [IConfiguration](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.configuration.iconfiguration), using for example a _ChatGPT_ section in the _appsettings.json_ file:

     "ChatGPT": {
         "Provider": "OpenAI",          // Optional.
 Allowed values: OpenAI (default) or Azure "ApiKey": "",                  // Required
-        //"Organization": "My-Org"      // Optional.
-Used only by OpenAI
-        //"ResourceName": "my-res-name" // Required when using Azure Open AI Service
+        //"Organization": "My-Org",    // Optional.
+Used only by OpenAI "ResourceName": "my-res-name", // Required when using Azure Open AI Service

         "DefaultModel": "gpt-3.5-turbo",
         "MessageLimit": 20,